What is ResLife?

 All undergraduate residence halls are equipped with free wireless access to the internet as well as central air and heat, laundry facilities, and a kitchen.
 See below for more information on all housing options!

 A three-story residence hall for first-year men, Bonner was opened in 1970.
 It was completely renovated and restored in 2001.
 It replaced the original Bonner Hall, the main building of the Woman’s College, which was built in 1860.
 Bonner is the only suite-style residence hall on campus, where two rooms are joined together by a common bathroom.

 (click above to view more photos of Grier)

-Kennedy Hall, built in 1960, is a two-story residence hall housing men.
+Built in 1960, Kennedy is a two-story residence hall housing upperclassmen men.
 It was completely restored and renovated in 2003.

-Pressly Hall, built in 1959, in the same style of architecture, houses an equal number of men.
+Built in 1959 in the same style of architecture as Grier Hall, Pressly houses upperclassmen men.
 It was completely restored and renovated in 2002.

-McQuiston Hall (Honors Housing), built in 1938, originally housed students from Erskine’s Theological Seminary, but today houses two floors of traditional undergraduate men right in the heart of the main campus.
+Built in 1938, McQuiston originally housed Erskine’s Theological Seminary, but today houses two floors of traditional undergraduate men right in the heart of the main campus.

 Acquired and renovated in 2019, the Erskine Apartments provide a different style of on-campus housing for upperclassmen in 2 and 4 student layouts.
 Each apartment has a kitchen, living room, and bathroom.